 Saturday – Fly home

-After two weeks on one of the best Alaska cruisetours, you’re ready to go home.
-Just be careful…it’s easy to get hooked on Alaska and you may be back before you know it.
+After two weeks on one of the best Alaska vacations, you’re ready to go home.
+Just be careful…it’s easy to get hooked and you may be planning a return before you know it.

 Did you notice?
 You still have one weekend day to play with before heading back to work on Monday.
 If you want to spend a little longer in Alaska, it’s time to choose your own adventure.